ocean-mapping-group/ocean-mapping-group.github.io/omg/dumpXYZ.md

         *   Additional multi-detect parameters.
     *   **Depth Range Tracking:** Keeps track of the shallowest and deepest depths encountered.
 6.  **Cleanup:** Closes all open files.

+## Output Files
+*   `<ASCII_listing_file>`: An ASCII file containing the extracted data, formatted according to the chosen options.

+## Dependencies
+*   `OMG_HDCS_jversion.h`: For OMG-HDCS data structures.
+*   `array.h`: For `JHC_header` structure.
+*   `support.h`: For general utility functions and error handling.
+*   `j_proj.h`: For coordinate projection functions.
+*   `ref_coeffs.h`: For refraction coefficient structures and functions.

+## Notes
+`dumpXYZ` is a highly flexible tool for generating custom data reports and exports from merged files.
+Its extensive filtering capabilities allow users to extract precisely the data needed for specific analyses.
+The coordinate transformation options ensure compatibility with various GIS and mapping systems.
+Due to the wide range of output parameters, users should carefully select the options to get the desired output format.